RoySegall/gizra.com/src/_posts/2018-02-22-working-without-automatic-tests.md

 author: NaderSafadi
 ---

-We have covered the subject of automatic tests quite a lot here at Gizra and I'm sure that there're a lot of posts and articles covering the subject but I'm having a bizarre experience lately while writing any new features that I had to share it with you folks, keeping in mind I don't write a lot of blog posts and I always feared following up on my previous smashing hit [Bootstrap custom breakpoint](/content/custom-breakpoint-bootstrap-sass/) :)
+We have covered the subject of automatic tests quite a lot here at Gizra and I'm sure that there are a lot of posts and articles covering the subject but I'm having a bizarre experience lately while writing any new features that I had to share it with you folks, keeping in mind I don't write a lot of blog posts and I always feared following up on my previous smashing hit [Bootstrap custom breakpoint](/content/custom-breakpoint-bootstrap-sass/) :)

-So the experience I want to talk about was that of insecurity, which was quite odd for me considering I'm quite vain and I'm always proud of my code until [@amitaibu](https://github.com/amitaibu) reviews it and smashes my ego to pieces (which I learned to love).
+So the experience I want to talk about was that of insecurity, which was quite odd for me considering I'm always proud of my code until [@amitaibu](https://github.com/amitaibu) reviews it and smashes my ego to pieces (which I learned to love).

 In the past few months while working mainly on Elm apps, I have been writing tests on each possible level following the addition of [WDIO](/content/travis-wdio/) to our #theGizraWay which at the time didn't seem like a huge deal for me, for sure, I knew it was an awesome thing but I didn't grasp the magnitude of the situation which will be clear for you why in a minute.
 Without realizing it I was writing a much better code thanks to [elm-tests](https://github.com/elm-community/elm-test), SimpleTests in Drupal, and WDIO.

 What we are using for testing is the following:
-1. Elm-Tests for elm apps.
-(My projects were specific to apps inside of a Drupal site - inline apps - not headless apps but the tests apply the same for both methods)
+1. [Elm-Tests for elm apps.](/content/elm-in-drupal-panels/) (My projects were specific to apps inside of a Drupal site - inline apps - not headless apps but the tests apply the same for both methods)
 2. WDIO for the application's workflow (Doesn't matter what technology).
 3. SimpleTests for the API functions we were writing in Drupal to handle Elm's data from the backend and any other logic needed for the project, but definitely API functions.